Skip to main content

 BYU—H Librarians

 Good News!
-The university has arranged a premium account with Grammarly and RefWorks for all current BYUH Students.
-Grammarly and RefWorks are wonderful tools you can use to help with your writing as well as a plagiarism checker.
-Follow the link on the library's homepage.
+The university has arranged a premium account with Grammarly for all current BYUH Students.
+Grammarly is a wonderful tool you can use to help with your writing.
+There is also a page for Citation Style Help which teaches you more about different citation styles.
+Click on the button below for more information regarding Grammarly and Citation Style Help.

 What are things that do not need documentation?